iva2k/ml_sudoku/rl_sudoku.md

 By combining these two methods with their additional heuristics, the generator can quickly "gallop" through non-essential cells and use a precise binary search to navigate around the critical cells that uphold the puzzle's integrity.
 This minimizes the number of calls to `count_solutions()` and makes it practical to generate even very difficult puzzles with a low number of clues.

 Together with the optimization of `count_solutions()`, the speed of `get_unique_sudoku()` was improved from over 10 minutes to just 840ms for a particularly difficult test case where 64 calls to `count_solution()` were needed to find 24 key cells while generating a puzzle with 54 blanks.

+## Advanced Training Techniques

+While the model architecture is crucial, its performance is significantly enhanced by the training methodology implemented in `rl_sudoku.py`.

+* **Prioritized Experience Replay (PER)**: Instead of sampling training data uniformly from the replay buffer, PER gives priority to transitions where the model's prediction was most wrong (i.e., had a high TD-error).
+This focuses training on the most "surprising" and informative experiences, which accelerates learning.
+To counteract the bias introduced by this non-uniform sampling, PER uses Importance Sampling (IS) weights to scale the loss during backpropagation, ensuring the training remains stable.

+* **Hindsight Experience Replay (HER)**: Standard DQN training involves sampling random, disconnected past experiences.
+HER enhances this by leveraging the outcome of an entire episode for more focused training.
+After an episode concludes (win or lose), its complete trajectory is used for an immediate, extra training pass.
+  * For a **successful episode**, this reinforces the entire chain of moves that led to the large final reward.
+  * For a **failed episode**, this reinforces the penalties for the incorrect moves that led to a dead end.
+  This approach provides immediate, contextual feedback, helping the agent learn much more quickly which sequences of actions are promising and which are not, rather than waiting for those transitions to be randomly sampled over time.